wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.2 =
+* Added localization support for future translations.
+If you are interested in helping with translation please contact me!
+* Additional UI updates and tweaks
+* Updated yelp_widget_curl() function to use WordPress' HTTP API first and backup as cURL
+* Integrating premium licencing logic; GPL compatible plugin
+* Fixed UI bug with widget API selection radio
+* Updated Facebook Like box to new WordImpress (no-ed) page
+* Grammatical fixes
+* Improved widget frontend CSS

 = 1.1 =
 * Improved frontend widget display CSS with percentage-based element widths